msantos/icsevent/README.md

 # OPTIONS

 --dryrun
-: When running with the `--wait`, do not actually sleep
+: When running with `--wait`, do not actually sleep

 --duration *duration*
-: Interval after start time to check for events (default 15m0s)
+: Window beginning at start time to check for events (default 15m0s)

 --output-format *string*
 : Template for formatting output using the [Go template